markshust/magento2-module-disabletwofactorauth/README.md

 You can also toggle 2FA back on while in developer mode, if you need to test your code functionality while 2FA is enabled.

 ![Demo](https://raw.githubusercontent.com/markshust/magento2-module-disabletwofactorauth/master/docs/demo-2021-11-10.png)

+## Why

+Why should you use this module?
+I hear all of the time that you can just disable Magento's 2FA module.
+There is a large inherent issue with doing this though.

+When you disable a module, it updates the `app/etc/config.php` file with the removed module, which will eventually make its way upstream (accidentally committed to version control or unintendedly leaving your development environment).
+This will disable 2FA on staging/production, which is a big security concern.
+This module resolves this because you can keep it installed & enabled on dev/stage/prod, but control whether or not 2FA is enabled or disabled with configuration settings or environment variables.
+This means you can have it permanently disabled on dev, but have it permanently enabled in all other environments, all while keeping this module installed in all environments.

 ## Installation